 These are condition guidelines to help assess a vehicle's condition.
 Keep in mind that there are many factors that affect value.
 For example, a "barn find" may on the surface look like a #4 or #5 vehicle, but it's time capsule character often means it is worth far more than it's condition would normally warrant.

 #1 Excellent: A close to perfect original or a very well restored vehicle.
 Generally a body-off restoration, but a well done body-on restoration that has been extensively detailed may qualify.
-The vehicle is stunning to look at and any flaws are trivial and not readily apparent.
+The vehicle is beautiful to look at and any flaws are trivial and not readily apparent.
 Everything works as new.
 All equipment is original, NOS, or excellent quality reproductions.
 Note: cost no object concours restorations should be considered 1+ condition.

 #2 Very Good: An extremely presentable vehicle showing minimal wear, or a well restored vehicle.
 Runs and drives smooth and tight.
 Needs no mechanical or cosmetic work.
 All areas (chassis not required) have been fully detailed.
 Beautiful to look at but clearly below a #1 vehicle.